 I watched the full run of Hell Girl back in the late ’00s.
 The last season was released in 2010.
 The story “focuses on the existence of a supernatural system that allows people to take revenge by having other people sent to Hell via the services of the mysterious title character and her assistants who implement this system.”
 It is a dark anime that will get you thinking about human nature.

 Each episode presents a new character, their predicament, and the revenge they wish to commit and why.
 Then, the episode usually ends with that character dying and finding themselves being dragged down to hell by Hell Girl.
 “Curses, like chickens, come home to roost,” she always tells her victims.
 Later episodes reveal Hell Girl’s past and why she’s forced to live within this hellish system and carrying out the task of taking people to hell for their revenge for all eternity.

-Jigoku Shoujo: Yoi no Togi may be available to watch on Crunchyroll.
-Also, It is only going to consist of six episodes.
+Jigoku Shoujo: Yoi no Togi will be available to watch on Crunchyroll.

 Made in Abyss

 An enormous pit and cave system called the “Abyss” is the only unexplored place in the world.
 Strange and wonderful creatures reside in its depths, and it is full of precious relics that current humans are unable to make.
 The mysteries of the Abyss fascinate humans, and they head down to explore.
 The adventurers who venture into pit are known as “Cave Raiders.”
 A little orphan girl named Rico lives in the town of Ōsu on the edge of the Abyss.
 Her dream is to become a Cave Raider like her mother and solve the mysteries of the cave system.
 One day, Rico starts exploring the caves and discovers a robot who resembles a human boy (Plot Summary from Anime News Network).